 Talking about sexuality

-‘Young people weren’t free to talk about sexuality.
+‘Young people weren’t free to talk about sexuality where I grew up.
 It was even considered a taboo to talk about menstruation, sexual intercourse, about contraceptive methods etc.

 Most of us were afraid of being judged by others and didn’t want anyone to point to us saying ‘look at them: they have the wrong priorities for their age!
 Their parents may think they are studying well, but instead they are talking about sexuality.'